Women In the Military Deserve Respect from Their Employer

 Seek Legal Assistance Today

-If you have experienced sexual assault, harassment, or discrimination in your workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have experienced sexual assault, harassment, or discrimination in your workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430.-7930 to schedule a free case evaluation and receive experienced legal counsel.